gglukmann/pocketizer/README.md

 -   Install it from [Chrome Webstore](https://chrome.google.com/webstore/detail/new-tab-pocket/ikndkhohinloomoacdggllledgjehkcf).
 -   Install it from [Firefox Addons](https://addons.mozilla.org/en-GB/firefox/addon/new-tab-pocket/).
 -   Install it from [Edge Add-ons](https://microsoftedge.microsoft.com/addons/category/EdgeExtensionsEditorsPick?hl=en-GB).
--   Log in with your pocket account and you're done.
+-   Log in with your Pocket account username and password and you're done.

 ### For developers